jrsteensen/OpenHornet/release/README.md

 ## Software
 v0.2.0 release is a hardware beta release (i.e. mechanical parts and PCBs.)
 Software is not yet available, however v0.3.0 will focus on software development.
 * We will rely heavily on community contributions.
-If you know your way around the Arduino ecosystem, please consider contributing.
+If you know your way around the Arduino/ESP32 ecosystem, please consider contributing.
 ### OpenHornet Software
 * [OpenHornet GitHub Software Repository](https://github.com/jrsteensen/OpenHornet-Software)
 ### Sim Software Requirements